Napajedla

 Napajedla ([ˈnapajɛdla]; Napajedl) is a town in the Zlín Region of the Czech Republic.
-It has about 7,100 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 7,000 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

 Etymology

-The town's name is derived from the verb napojit, which means to water (horses).
+The town's name is derived from the verb napojit, which means 'to water (horses)'.
 It refers to a ford, which was used by military caravans for stops and refreshments.
-Napajedla literally means watering holes.
+The word napajedla literally means 'watering holes'.

 Geography

 Napajedla is located about 7 km southwest of Zlín.
 It forms a conurbation with neighbouring Otrokovice.
-It lies on the Morava River.
 Most of the municipal territory lies in the Vizovice Highlands, but the area on the right bank of the Morava extends into the Chřiby range.
+The highest point is the hill Maková at 338 m above sea level.
+The Morava River flows through the town.

 History

 The first written mention of Napajedla is from 1355.
 In the 14th century, the settlement became a market town.
 For a long time, it was owned by the Zierotin family.
 The next important owner was the Rottal family.
 During their rule, the estate grew significantly and they had the Church of St. Bartholomew built.

 The Napajedla estate achieved its greatest fame under the Lords of Stockau.
 The sulfur spa with a healing mineral water was established and Napajedla became a much-visited town.
 The existence of the mineral springs was first mentioned in documents from the 16th century.
 The springs were severely damaged when the railroad was built in the mid-19th century, and only one spring persisted.
 The spa was closed in the mid-20th century.

 Napajedla was promoted to a town in 1898.